slutske22/react-esri-leaflet/README.md

 Requires react-leaflet version ^3.0.0, which is still in beta at this time.

-(Support for react-leaflet version 2 not currently available, though you may find what you need in my [react-leaflet-custom-components](https://github.com/slutske22/react-leaflet-custom-components#esrileafletlayer) repo.)
+(Support for react-leaflet version 2 currently in development.
+See the `src/v2` folder for a peek.)

 ## Installation